Koustav-1250/WeatherApp/README.md

 # WeatherApp
-This App sows the temperature and weather conditions for city name you provide.
+This App shows the temperature and weather conditions for city name you provide.